Sir Edward Wotton: Personal

 Wotton was born in 1489.
 He was the eldest son of Sir Robert Wotton, by his wife Anne, daughter of Sir Henry Belknap.
 Sir Robert was grandson of Nicholas Wotton (1372–1448), who was sheriff in 1400 and lord mayor in 1415, and again in 1430, and represented the city in parliament continuously from 1406 to 1429.

-He acquired the manor of Boughton Malherbe, Kent, by his marriage with Joan, only daughter and heir of Robert Corbie of that place, and was succeeded by his son Nicholas, who died on 9 April 1481.
+Nicholas Wotton acquired the manor of Boughton Malherbe, Kent, by his marriage with Joan, only daughter and heir of Robert Corbie of that place, and was succeeded by his son also named Nicholas, who died on 9 April 1481.
 The latter's son, Sir Robert was born in 1465, was knighted by Edward IV, served as Sheriff of Kent in 1498-9, was made lieutenant of Guianes, and from 1510 to 1519 was knight-porter of Calais.
-He left two sons, Edward Wotton and Dr. Nicholas Wotton, and three daughters.
+Sir Robert married Anne, daughter of Sir Henry Belknap, grandson of Sir Robert de Bealknap of Knelle in the parish of Beckley, Sussex, Chief Justice of the Common Pleas in his era.
+And by her he left two sons, Edward Wotton and Dr. Nicholas Wotton, and three daughters.
 Edward's sister Margaret was the second wife of Thomas Grey, 2nd Marquess of Dorset.

 Sir Edward Wotton married, first, Dorothy, fourth daughter of Sir Robert Rede (she died on 8 Sept.
-1529); and he married, secondly, Ursula, daughter of Sir Robert Dymoke and widow of Sir John Rudaton, lord mayor of London.
-By her Wotton had no children, but by his first wife he was father of Thomas Wotton (1521–1587) and William Wotton (by 1532 – 1556).
+1529); and he married, secondly, Ursula, daughter of Sir Robert Dymoke and widow of Sir John Rudston, lord mayor of London.
+By her Wotton had no children, but by his first wife he was father of Thomas Wotton (1521–1587) who married his step-sister Elizabeth Rudston, William Wotton (by 1532 – 1556) and Anne Wotton, who married firstly James Cromer and had William Cromer and secondly her step-brother Robert Rudston of Boughton Monchelsea.